 Build skills and confidence to deliver training for the humanitarian sector

 Humanitarians require skills in design, delivery and measurement of effective training programmes across a range of technical areas.
 Capacity building via training and imparting knowledge on best practice, humanitarian principles and other areas is at the very core of aid and development work.
-This highly practical 3-day course focuses on humanitarian and development contexts and will build your competency and confidence to design and deliver quality and effective training.
+This highly practical 3-day Train the Trainer course focuses on humanitarian and development contexts and will build your competency and confidence to design and deliver quality and effective training.

 Who is this course for?

 Humanitarian and international development practitioners, with technical and/or sectoral knowledge they are seeking to share, or who are required to deliver training or communicate important messages on regular basis.

 What you will learn